 Connecticut manhunt: 'Armed and dangerous' man shot 3 in domestic incident, cops say

 Police said three people have been shot Wednesday morning in New Britain, Conn., and the shooter is still at large.
-Police said the shooting happened at a single-family home near Chamberlain Elementary school, just before 7 a.m.
-LAST SUSPECT IN HOUSTON POLICE SHOOTING REMANS AT LARGE Police found two women and a juvenile suffering from apparent gunshot wounds.
+Police found two women and a juvenile suffering from apparent gunshot wounds.

 Add your comments below